CarbonMaster/pTEMPLATE/templateReadme.md

 - .gitignore - FIle for files/folders to be ignored, for git version control
 - .gitmodules - Modules added within this template plus whatever You added via git to a specific project, made with this template
 - LICENCE - File containing some law stuff.
 Not interesting.
 - .hash - File with specific string, to enable zaWarudo's management possible.
-When creating a project, delete it from copied template.
+When creating a project, delete it from copied template, or You will encounter some problems.
 - templateReadme.md - This file.
 It's a readme.
 - .obsidian - Folder for obsidian program.
 Shouldn't be directly tampered with, unless for personalisation.

+Inside pAbout:
+- Scenario - idk
+- aboutProject - general data about project
+- startup - what software/hardware do You need, to run the project properly

 If You don't get it, look inside, for more information.